 I wish you were here.
 I wish I could take you by the hand, and sit you next to me on Hannah’s couch.
-So you can feel the warmth of her energy in person.
+So you can feel her energy in person.

 When we knocked on her door, Hannah shrieked playfully, “You have arrived early.
 Don’t film me yet - I haven’t done my hair!”
 We laughed and nodded in understanding.
 She ducked into the next room, her hand placed squarely over her headscarf.